 they never have.

-The Housecat is but a tiger caged by a little frame.
-Playful, predatory, mouse-tormenting, catnip-seeking.
+The Housecat is but a tiger caged by its tiny frame, a thankfully-miniscule skeleton stretched over the flesh of a killer born.
+Scritchable demons, playful, predatory, mouse-tormenting, catnip-seeking.

-If you would see in those some necromantic horror, be of good cheer.
-There are worse things in life than being subservient to creatures sharp of tooth and gleaming of eye.
-It’s only natural.
-Be glad that they chose some mysterious sorcery, rather than using their claws to shred us like sofas.
+If you would see in those some horror, some internal disturbance at the black sorcery which plucked us from the Tomb and made supplicants of our souls, be cheered.
+There are worse things in (un)life than subservience to such noble predators, creatures sharp of tooth and gleaming of eye.
+It’s only natural that we worship them; and truly, who has the heart to chastise a cat?
+Be glad that they chose to strike us with some mysterious thaumaturgical enchantment, rather than simply using their claws to shred us like sofas.

 When did they take our lives?
 I don’t know, and I don’t plan to ask; getting answers from Bastet is like putting a lion in a handbag: impossible, and probably unsurvivable.
 For you, not for the lion.

 How did they keep us here, solid but enslaved?
-Oh, friends, surely we enslave ourselves, every day; why should cats be different?
+Oh, friends, surely we enslave ourselves to our fears and our worries and our disquiet, every day; why should our relationship with cats be different?

 Perhaps you must be a slave to your cat; but your mind needn’t be a slave to anything.
 I don’t know if they can’t steal our minds, or if they just don’t want to; or if I know, I ain’t tellin’.
 But they haven’t done so.
 Our thoughts are our own.